Vyral/mark-callender/_posts/2023-06-30-maximize-your-home-s-value-5-upgrades-with-the-best-return-on-investment.md

 The fifth update is a kitchen refresh, involving updates to finishes such as repainting cabinets, retaining some cabinets, installing granite or quartz countertops, and updating fixtures.
 The average cost for this update is $14,000 to $17,000, while the average value increase is $58,035. **It is worth noting that kitchen and bathroom updates are typically the most expensive but yield the highest average return on investment.**

-[Check out this link](https://callenderhometeamjournal.com/Copy_of_Minneapolis_Listing_Toolkit_Presentation.pdf){: target="_blank" rel="noopener"} if you want a visual guide explaining this information.
+**[Check out this link](https://callenderhometeamjournal.com/Copy_of_Minneapolis_Listing_Toolkit_Presentation.pdf){: target="_blank"}** if you want a visual guide explaining this information.
 If you have questions about this topic or anything else, please call or email me.
 I am always willing to help!